 - 1. There should be designated law enforcement authorities that have responsibility for ensuring that money laundering, predicate offences and terrorist financing are properly investigated through the conduct of a financial investigation.
-Countries should also designate one or more competent authorities to identify, trace, and initiate freezing and seizing of property that is, or may become, subject to confiscation. - 2.
-A 'financial investigation' means an enquiry into the financial affairs related to a criminal activity, with a view to:
+Countries should also designate one or more competent authorities to identify, trace, and initiate freezing and seizing of criminal property and property of corresponding value. - 2.
+A 'financial investigation' means an enquiry into the financial affairs related to criminal activity, with a view to: - identifying the extent of criminal networks and/or the scale of criminality; - identifying and tracing criminal property and property of corresponding value; and

-&lt;sup>160 A 'parallel financial investigation' refers to conducting a financial investigation alongside, or in the context of, a (traditional) criminal investigation into money laundering, terrorist financing and/or predicate offence(s).
+&lt;sup>162 A 'parallel financial investigation' refers to conducting a financial investigation alongside, or in the context of, a (traditional) criminal investigation into money laundering, terrorist financing and/or predicate offence(s).